27.1 km (16.9 miles), 6.5 hours. For the whole outing, including trains, sights and meals, allow 10 hours.

 - Continue to the right of the church and when level with the second door into it, turn right to a gap with a metal kissing-gate, which you pass through and follow the hedge on the left with the River Adur meandering to your right.
 The permissive path continues to bend left with the hedge, with a loop of the river away to your right.

-- Through the gate enter a field with a wood on your left go to the top left corner of the field and turn right, back on the right of way.
-In 125m in the corner with a house to the right pass through a gate as part of a metal field gate and, as the driveway splits, fork left to a road to cross it and to follow a footpath opposite through some trees.
+- Through the gate, entering a wood the path bends left and right to meet a cross path in 150m, where turn right to the edge of the wood.
+Ignore a path going left and enter the field ahead through a gate and continue with a hedge on your left.
+In 125m in the far corner with a house to the right pass through a gate as part of a metal field gate and, as the driveway splits, fork left to a road to cross it and to follow a footpath opposite through some trees.
 25m along this path go through a high deer gate into the grounds of Knepp Castle.

 - Continue ahead on the grassy path in the direction of a signpost on the left to reach a paved driveway in 300m and turn right with another signpost along the drive.
 In 250m you are directed off to the right again by a signpost across the grass and Knepp Castle comes into view in 100m on your left as you walk diagonally away from it.